-If you find slower than desired LCPs during your Lighthouse 6.0 score audit, consider the following:
+If you find slower than the desired LCPs during your Lighthouse 6.0 score audit, consider the following:

 Optimize client-side rendering by using server-side rendering and pre-rendering.

-Schedule 1-on-1 Demo Schedule a consultative conversation now to learn how Layer0 can help you achieve sub-second page loads.
+Schedule 1-on-1 Demo Schedule a consultative conversation now to learn how Layer0 (now Edgio) can help you achieve sub-second page loads.
 Click here!

 TBT replaces FCI from Lighthouse 5.7, which used to hold 13% weight.
 In Lighthouse 6.0, TBT measures page responsiveness and will account for 25% of a Performance Score.
-TBT measures the severity of how non-interactive a page is prior to it becoming reliably interactive.
+TBT measures the severity of how non-interactive a page is before it becomes reliably interactive.

-You know these painful instances: You’re waiting for a page to load and then finally—it looks ready.
+You know these painful instances: You’re waiting for a page to load, and then finally—it looks ready.
 You tap the product you want to see, but nothing happens.
 Do you tap again?
 This waiting period is known to literally cause stress in consumers.
-Essentially, TBT is the length in time a consumer feels that stress, due to a page’s non-interactivity.
+Essentially, TBT is the length of time a consumer feels that stress due to a page’s non-interactivity.

 Long tasks are typically caused by one or more of the following:

 Third-party code that blocks the main thread for 250ms or longer